-List Of High Profile Scandals Kwesi Nyantakyi Has Escaped
+List of high profile scandals Kwesi Nyantakyi has escaped

 The suspect, according to investigations, failed to win the contract and has since failed to pay the monies back the GFA president, leading to his arrest.
 He is still on remand.

-On Tuesday, May 22nd, 2018, President of Ghana, Nana Akufo-Addo ordered for the arrest of President of the Ghana Football Association (GFA), Kwasi Nyantakyi, for defrauding by false pretences and influence peddling.
+On Tuesday, May 22nd, 2018, President of Ghana, Nana Akufo-Addo ordered for the arrest of President of the Ghana Football Association (GFA), Kwesi Nyantakyi, for defrauding by false pretenses and influence peddling.

 Nyantakyi is said to have been captured on tape in an investigative documentary by ace investigative journalist Anas Aremeyaw Anas.